You are hereInstrument Suite / Hectospec & Hectochelle

 |600||5300 - 7800||6000||0.55||5|

 Hectospec and Hectochelle are two large bench mounted spectrographs that are fiber fed by 300, 25m long optical fibers from the telescope's Cassegrain focus.
 A common to both spectrographs robotic positioner that is mounted behind the f/5 beam uses a pair of six-axis robots, dubbed Fred and Ginger, to reconfigure all 300 fibers over the 1deg focal surface to an accuracy of ~25um in just 300 seconds.
 Each fiber that is held magnetically on the focal surface has a core diameter of 250um that subtends to 1.5" on the sky.
 Adjacent fibers can be spaced as closely as 20" and is positioned using a complex algorithm.

 Hectospec is a moderate-resolution, multiobject optical spectrograph, it offers 5770Å of spectral coverage at ~6Å resolution in the 350 to 1000 nm band.
 A higher dispersion grating offering ~3Å resolution is also available.

 The Hectochelle adds a high dispersion capability to Hectospec's moderate dispersion with a second, very large bench-mounted spectrograph using an echelle grating.
 Hectochelle uses 240 of the possible 300 fibers and attains R~32,000 (sigma~4 km/s) over a single, filter-selected orders.

 For greater details about the instruments, how to prepare for your observations, your reponsibilites, tips on data collection and reduction and links to all supporting documentation please see the Hectospec webpages and the Hectochelle webpages.
-IDL Software for the reduction of Hectospec data can be found here (please contract Richard Cool with any questions).
+IDL Software for the reduction of Hectospec data can be found here (please contract Joannah Hinz with any questions).